llesoil/input_sensitivity/results/RQS/RQ5/RQ5.md

 data.
 E.g., all training/test data for an application that sorts N records, will involve exactly the same N records.
 We call this our identical-inputs assumption."
-The performance model that is trained will generalize to all inputs that respecting the identical-inputs assumption.
+The performance model that is trained will generalize to all inputs that respecting the identical-inputs assumption, but input sensitivity is not respecting the identical-inputs assumption, so no.
-It is a all-in-one-dataset method -> Yes

 ### Paper 57